 - The PAS Abuja grants management team will provide further information regarding Cooperative Agreements as needed.

-- Floor of Individual and/or Organizational Award Amounts: $5,000
+- The floor of Individual and/or Organizational Award Amounts: $5,000

-- Ceiling of Individual and/or Organizational Award Amounts: $50,000
+- The ceiling of Individual and/or Organizational Award Amounts: $50,000

 PAS encourages applications from individuals or organizations located in Nigeria, the United States, or abroad including: